Open Lending Corporation (LPRO): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company's original location was in Austin, Texas.
+The company was founded and remains headquartered in Austin, Texas.

 Founding team members